Recurrent neural networks: vanishing and exploding gradients are not the end of the story: Signal propagation in randomly initialized deep recurrent neural networks

-with $\hat{x}_t(x_{1:t-1})$ the prediction of the network.
-The quantities reported in Figure~\ref{fig:practice} are the average squared value the hidden state or the gradient takes.
-The average is taken over all the sequences, but also over all neurons / parameters and over all time steps.
-Gradients are computed on batches of size 8.
+where $\hat{x}_t(x_{1:t-1})$ represents the prediction of the network.
+Figure~\ref{fig:practice} reports the average squared value of the hidden state or the gradient.
+This average is computed over sequences, but also over all neurons / parameters and over all time steps.
+We compute gradients using batches of size 8.

 In Figure~\ref{fig:practice} we vary $\nu_0$, which controls the magnitude of the eigenvalues of the recurrent Jacobian.
 Specifically, we sample those magnitudes in the interval $[\nu_0, (1+\nu_0)/2]$.
 For the complex-valued diagonal RNN and the LRU, we apply the LRU initialization.
 For the LSTM, we use the Chrono initialization proposed by \citet{tallec_can_2018}: it initializes the forget gate biases such that, when the input $x$ and the hidden state $h$ are equal to 0, the time constant associated to $f$ is uniformly sampled from $[\frac{1}{1-\nu_0}, \frac{2}{1-\nu_0}]$ and the input gate $i$ is equal to $1 - f$.